cockroachlabs-field/cockroachdb-jdbc/README.md

 ### Supported CockroachDB and JRE Versions

 This driver is CockroachDB version agnostic and supports any version supported by the PostgreSQL JDBC driver v 42.5+ (pgwire protocol v3.0).
 It's build for Java 8 (or above) at language source and target level.
+The integration tests are isolated and use Java 17 LTS due to spring boot 3.x.

 ## URL Properties